Pungyeon/golang-auth0-example/ARTICLE.md

 * home.component.ts - the TypeScript file for all the javascript to support the html page

 ```
-NOTE: The CLI will also automatically add this class to our `app.module.ts`, in the `@NgModule.declarations` section.
+NOTE: The CLI will also automatically add this newly created class to our `app.module.ts`, in the `@NgModule.declarations` section.
 ```

 Our welcome page, will be extremely simple and we will only have to touch our `home.component.html` file and change it to this: